fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 [http://scottlp.com/letters.html#Acquirers](http://scottlp.com/letters.html#Acquirers)

-It’s easily the best one we’ve come across and does a fantastic job of defining and categorizing serial acquirers, laying out why they’re attractive, and what one should broadly be looking for.
+It’s easily the best one we’ve come across and does a fantastic job of defining and categorizing [[serial acquirers]], laying out why they’re attractive, and what one should broadly be looking for.
 If you haven’t read it yet, we highly recommend it because we’ll be borrowing concepts from that piece.

 The tldr version:

--   Serial acquirers can be bucketed into roll-ups, platforms, accumulators and hold-cos.
+-   [[Serial acquirers]] can be bucketed into roll-ups, platforms, accumulators and hold-cos.

     -   Hold-cos on one extreme hold largely unrelated businesses with no synergies (i.e. BRK or IAC)